MuViCo/MuViCo/documentation/userguide.md

   - Additional screens can be added or removed by clicking the +/- buttons.
   - The "Audio files" row is used only for audio files.
 Only audio files can be uploaded on this row.
   - Audio files have a few extra features:
-    - Loop button: click on the loop button on an audio element to have the audio tape play continuously in your presentation.
+    - Loop button: click on the green arrow icon button on an audio element dropdown menu to have the audio tape play continuously in your presentation.
-    - Speaker icon: click on the Audio files box's speaker icon to mute the audio in your presentation.

 - **Initial elements (elements labeled as initial elements)**

   - When creating a new presentation, initial elements are added to all screens at the starting frame.
   - You can delete elements by opening the dropdown menu and clicking the trash can icon.
 You can modify them by either double-clicking the element or selecting the pencil icon from the dropdown menu.